Image

 What Are the Penalties for Child Pornography in Atchison County, MO?

-Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
-The offense becomes a class B felony in Atchison County, MO if you:
+From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
+The severity of the offense escalates to a class B felony in Atchison County, MO if any of the following conditions apply:

 • Possess more than 20 obscene still images